wp-cli/handbook/repository-management.md

 ## Commits

-No direct commits are to be done against the `master` branch of the packages.
+No direct commits are to be done against the default branch (`main`/`master`) branch of the packages.
 All code changes need to go through a pull request workflow.

 ## Pull Requests